linux-nvme/nvme-cli/doc/libnvme.rst

 ``int fd``
   File descriptor of nvme device

+``enum nvme_csi csi``
+  Command Set Identifier

-``struct nvme_cmd_effects_log * log``
+``struct nvme_cmd_effects_log *effects_log``
-  *undescribed*
+  User address to store the effects log

 **Description**

-This log page is used to describe the commands that the controller supports and the effects of those commands on the state of the NVM subsystem.
+This log page describes the commands that the controller supports and the effects of those commands on the state of the NVM subsystem.

 **Return**